- Career Development Center

 - The MBTI is a tool for identifying and understanding your own preferences and discovering how they apply to a career decision.

-- The MBTI will also help identify your strengths and unique gifts.
+- The MBTI will also help identify decision-making and relational styles.

-- You can use the information to understand yourself, your motivations, your strengths, and potential areas of growth better.
+- You can use the information to understand yourself, your motivations, your strengths, and potential areas of growth.

-- The Strong Interest Inventory (SII) is based on the idea that individuals are more satisfied and productive when they work in jobs or at tasks that they find interesting and when they work with people whose interests are similar to their own.
+- The Strong Interest Inventory (SII) is based on the idea that individuals are more satisfied and productive when they work in jobs or at tasks that they find interesting.

 - Your interests are compared to thousands of individuals who report being happy and successful in their jobs.

-These assessments are paper-based and may need to be sent out to be scored.
-An individual career counseling appointment must be scheduled to review assessment results.
+These assessments are online.
+Individual career counseling appointments must be scheduled to see if assessments will be useful for you and to review assessment results.
 Assessments are free for current students and $25 each for alumni.

 An informational interview is an information-gathering session used to get first-hand impressions of work in a specific field.